MY ESCAPES FROM AMERICA--

 Before long the experiences flooded in.
 It was mid winter, and my California coat would not work.
 So, off to add some wardrobe.
 After that, my Dad found reason after reason to go all over NYC buying bits and pieces for our venture into Africa.
 Things got a lot more interesting to a 10 year old kid.

 My favorite memory was when we visited a street, about three blocks long, where a lot of Jewish businessmen had their shops.
 This was on the lower east side of Manhattan I suppose.
 None of them had a big enough shop to hold all their stuff for sale it seemed, so they put all this merchandise out on the sidewalk on tables with a zillion wooden compartments.
 There were millions of bits of this and that to look at.
 I wandered all over looking at things I had never seen before.
 Nearby I found a chess club filled with antique Jews in black overcoats.
-I gazed for a long time at those aged men, smoking cigars, sitting motionless, and filling the air with smoke so that I could not see the back of the place.
+I gazed for a long time at those aged men, smoking cigars, sitting motionless, and filling the air with smoke so that I could not see the back of the room.
 VERY mysterious.
 I would still love to go inside and challenge one of those old fellows.
 I would probably be whipped with a "fool's mate" in a flash.

 Another great memory was the street vendors.
 They have almost all been wiped out by nanny regulations and extortionist fees they now have to pay the city government.
-But, in 1953 there were hot roasted chestnut, hot dogs with all the fixings, pop corn, and hot pretzels with mustard-- all sold by vendors chattering about their stuff being the best in NYC.
+But, in 1953 there were hot roasted chestnuts, hot dogs with all the fixings, pop corn, and hot pretzels with mustard-- all sold by vendors chattering about their stuff being the best in NYC.
 I never have had a pretzel like those ones since then.
 What a treat on a cold day in the city.

 I also loved the automats.
 I really feel for you poor folks in NYC who never went to an automat.
 This was a restaurant that looked more like a post office inside.
 When you went inside, you made change if you had none, and then you got a tray and got in line.

 It was institutional food for sure, but to a kid who grew up dodging rattle snakes and picking chiggers out of his toes, this was heaven-- like getting lunch by mail.
 You then found a place to sit down, and our family was forced to find single vacant seats here and there around the room.
 If you wanted to eat alone like high toned folks up town, tough luck.
-I ate across from an old Italian gentleman who was very kind, spoke to my like I was important, and I did not understand a word he said.
-But, I liked his exuberance and simile.
+I ate across from an old Italian gentleman who was very kind, spoke to me like I was important, and I did not understand a word he said.
+But, I liked his exuberance and smile.

 I also loved to hang out the window and watch life pass by down on the streets below.
 I heard a fire engine siren, so I ran to see if it would come down our street.
 WOW, a ladder truck.
 There was a driver in the front and a driver in the back.
 The truck was WAY too long to make it around the narrow street corner, and I was watching for it to run into something.
 But, the guy in the tail end had a huge steering wheel which he turned frantically at the intersection, and my jaw dropped as the ladder section flew on through the intersection only to suddenly stop and go on around the corner.
 HERE IS A LADDER TRUCK IN ACTION.